HybridGraph/rfs/README.md

 Please refer to requirements.txt for more details

 ### **Installation**
-1. Download source codes from this repository
+1. Download source codes (single_request for single revocation and multiple_request for multiple revocations)

 2. Create the virtual environment